 Ken liked classical music and knew quite a bit about it.
 He also realized that I was used to listening to the great composers.
 One evening he said that Mozart was not really a good composer.
 I was shocked and said “Of course he is”.
 How could he possibly say such a thing?
 All his wonderful symphonies, Jupiter and all that.
 And his Sinfonia Concertante that I loved!
 Ken laughed happily and said “I was just trying to get you to speak”.
 I was quite timid in those days and I actually didn’t get over my shyness until I got to the U.S. when I gradually became more self-confident.

 I don’t quite know how Melville got back in touch with me, for Melville was the name of the young man in the milk bar, but get back to me he did.
-Maybe we had decided to meet up that evening after my little interview with Ken and Gwenda.
+We had most likely decided to meet up that evening after my little interview with Ken and Gwenda.

 Melville was a gentleman.
 He knew later on even that to me he was just a friend and even though he was very clearly smitten, he never insisted on going too far, the way any French admirer would have.
 In fact, Melville was timid too.

 Melville even took me to the most old-England restaurant in town, The Blue Boar.
 A hotel-restaurant can’t be more old-English than that.
 Huge brown leather armchairs in the lobby, discreet, refined.
 When the waiter took our order he asked ‘Are you staying?’
 I was wondering why in the world we wouldn’t be staying since we had just arrived, but I got the meaning, when Melville said No.